jfrog/frogbot/docs/install-gitlab.md

     # JF_FAIL: "FALSE"

     # [Optional]
-    # If the machine that runs Frogbot has no access to the internet, set the name of a remote repository
-    # in Artifactory, which proxies https://releases.jfrog.io/artifactory
-    # The 'frogbot' executable and other tools it needs will be downloaded through this repository.
+    # Relative path to a Pip requirements.txt file.
+If not set, the python project's dependencies are determined and scanned using the project setup.py file.
-    # JF_RELEASES_REPO: ""
+    # JF_REQUIREMENTS_FILE: ""

+    # [Optional, Default: "TRUE"]
+    # Use Gradle wrapper.
+    # JF_USE_WRAPPER: "FALSE"

     # [Optional]
     # Frogbot will download the project dependencies if they're not cached locally.
 To download the